 Since 1969, WWU’s Huxley College of the Environment has enjoyed a reputation as a premier institution for the education of future environmental experts and leaders.
-Our distinctive, interdisciplinary curriculum grants degrees from the Department of Environmental Studies (B.A., B.A.E., M.A., M.Ed.) and the Department of Environmental Sciences (B.S., M.S.).
-Each department offers multiple majors, from urban planning and environmental policy to estuarine science and terrestrial ecology.
+Our distinctive, interdisciplinary curriculum grants degrees from the Department of Environmental Sciences (B.S., M.S.), Department of Environmental Studies (B.A., B.A.E., M.A., M.Ed.) and the Department of Urban and Environmental Planning & Policy (B.A.).
+Each department offers multiple majors; from urban planning and environmental policy to estuarine science and terrestrial ecology.

 The Planet Magazine

 The Planet is a publication class offered through the Environmental Studies department.
-It combines the environmental focus of Huxley College with the writing and reporting skills taught in the journalism department to produce a quarterly environmental magazine, which is published in print version as well as online.
+It combines the environmental focus of Huxley College with the writing and reporting skills taught in the journalism department.
+Students publish a quarterly environmental magazine in print version as well as online.
 The Planet class is advised by Warren Cornwall.

 Huxley College acknowledges with respect...